 There are 2.2g net carbs in each 1 cup serving.
 They shrink up a lot, so there are more carbs in the same amount of cooked mushrooms.

 8. Bell Pepper

-Whether you enjoy them raw or cooked, bell peppers are another amazing option on the keto diet.
+Whether you enjoy them raw or cooked, bell peppers are another excellent choice for a keto diet.